PolymerLabs/arcs-cdn/README.md

 the browser run in a graphical manner (as opposed to the default headless configuration).
 The second is to actually debug the running selenium instance.

+There are some debugging hints (code and configuration you can uncomment to make debugging easier) in `test/specs/start-test.js` and `test/wdio.conf.js` marked with the phrase `debug hint`.

 #### Graphical (non-headless)

 It may be easiest to see the problem in a browser window to diagnose it.
 Edit